troclaux/notes/algorithms.md

   - OBS: (insert) unsorted element into correct position
   - slow
   - simple implementation, easy to write
+  - get first unsorted element, then insert it in correct position in sorted section
   - faster than other simple sorting algorithms like bubble sort
   - adaptive: faster for partially sorted data sets
   - stable: does not change the relative order of elements with equal keys
   - in-place: only requires a constant amount of memory
   - online: can sort a list as it receives it
 - pseudocode
+  - iterate over the array and position the current element in the correct position
   - separate the array into 2 parts: sorted and unsorted section
   - pick the first element of the unsorted and insert it into correct position in sorted section
   - put the unsorted element in the correct position in the sorted section